Skip to content

 Challengeable by: Auditor

-Track audit findings, assign remediation owners, monitor deadline compliance, escalate overdue items For each audit finding from internal audit, external audit, regulator inspection, or self-identified control gap, what is the appropriate severity classification (critical/high/medium/low), assigned remediation owner (HR business partner, HRIS owner, compliance officer, payroll lead), target deadline (typically 30 days critical, 90 days high, 180 days medium, 365 days low), and escalation path on deadline breach?
+Track findings, assign owners and escalate overdue items For each finding - from internal audit, external audit, a regulator inspection or a self-identified control gap - what is its severity (critical, high, medium or low), who owns the remediation (HR business partner, HRIS owner, compliance officer, payroll lead), what is the target deadline (typically 30, 90, 180 or 365 days by severity), and where does it escalate if the deadline is breached?
 Rules Engine Auditor

 Decision Record